7 Top-Rated Tourist Attractions in Siem Reap

 See also: Where to Stay in Siem Reap

-The best way of organising your temple time is to hire a tuk-tuk driver for a couple of days to whizz you in and out of town and to break up the temple gazing for a day or two in between.
-If you have three days available make sure you don't miss Preah Khan for its towering columns and definitely make time for the further flung temple of Banteay Srei.
+The best way of organizing your temple time is to hire a tuk-tuk driver for a couple of days to whizz you in and out of town and to break up the temple gazing for a day or two in between.
+If you have three days available, make sure you don't miss Preah Khan for its towering columns, and definitely make time for the farther flung temple of Banteay Srei.

 Address: Charles de Gaulle Boulevard